The Strassen Invariance Principle for Certain Non-stationary Markov-Feller Chains: Introduction

-The class of Markov-Feller chains for which we obtain our main result (Theorem \ref{thm:LIL}), that is the Strassen invariance principle for the LIL, can be characterized briefly by the following two properties.
+The class of Markov-Feller chains for which we state our main result (Theorem~\ref{thm:LIL}), that is, the Strassen invariance principle for the LIL, can be characterized briefly by the following two properties.
 Firstly, the transition operator of the chain under consideration enjoys a non-linear Lyapunov-type condition.
-Secondly, there exists an appropriate Markovian coupling whose transition function can be decomposed into two parts, one of which is contractive and dominant in some sense.
-The construction of such a~coupling is described in details eg. in \cite{hairer, ks, sleczka, hw}.
-Theorem \ref{thm:LIL} is formulated in the same spirit as \cite[Theorem 2.1]{ks} and \cite[Theorem 2.1]{clt_chw}, which were both applied to a particular discrete-time Markov dynamical system (cf. \cite{dawid}) in order to verify its exponential ergodicity (in the context of weak convergance of probability measures) and the CLT, respectively.
-Theorem \ref{thm:LIL} can be used to establish the functional LIL for such a system (cf. Theorem \ref{thm_LIL}).
-The analysis is analogous to the one presented in \cite{clt_chw}.
-The aforementioned stochastic system has interesting biological interpretations.
-First of all, it can be viewed as the chain given by the post-jump locations of some piecewise-deterministic Markov process, which occurs in a simple model of gene expression (cf. \cite{dawid, mtky}).
-On the other hand, a special case of the above-mentioned model provides a mathematical framework for modelling the concentration of the compunds involved in the gene autoregulation at times of transcriptional bursts (for details, see \cite{hhs}).
-The second example indicates the importance of considering a non-locally compact space as the state space in the abstract framework.
-Finally, let us indicate that Theorem \ref{thm:LIL} might be also useful for verifying the Strassen invariance principle in other models, like eg. the one investigated in \cite{asia}, where its application to a Poisson-driven stochastic differential equation is described.

-Some proof techniques are adapted from \cite{bms,hhsw2}, which both pertain to the martingale results by C.C.
-Heyde and D.J.
+Secondly, there exists an appropriate Markovian coupling, whose transition function can be decomposed into two parts, one of which is contractive and dominant in some sense.
+The construction of such a~coupling is described in details e.g. in \cite{hairer, hw, ks, sleczka}.
+Some proof techniques, employed in this paper, are adapted from the articles \cite{bms} and \cite{hhsw2}, which both pertain to the martingale results by C.C.~Heyde and D.J.
 Scott \cite{hs}.
+One of the simplest classes of Markov chains achieving the desired properties are those arised from random iterated function systems with an arbitrary number of transformations, which are assumed to be contractive on average, such as those considered in \cite{ks,sleczka, werner, horbacz_szarek}.

+Our main result is formulated in the same spirit as \cite[Theorem 2.1]{ks} and \hbox{\cite[Theorem 2.1]{clt_chw}}, whose applicability was illustrated by proving the exponential ergodicity (in the Fortet--Mourier distance) and the CLT, respectively, for some, important from the application point of view, random dynamical system (cf. \cite{dawid, asia}).
+Here we use our generel result to establish the functional LIL for such a model (cf. Theorem~\ref{thm_LIL}).